-The Secretary of the Treasury announced the 2020 limits for qualified retirement plans and IRAs based on cost of living increases.
-The Consumer Price Index for All Urban Consumers is the benchmark used to determine the index.
-As a result, most of the 2020 dollar limits will increase as noted in the included chart.
-IRS Notice 2019-59 sets forth the annual dollar limitations effective Jan.
-1, 2020, as required under Section 415(d) of the Internal Revenue Code.
-For 2020, employees will be able to defer up to $19,500 into their qualified defined contribution plans, and an additional $6,500 for those over the age of 50, for a combined total of $26,000.
-Highly compensated employees who earn more than $130,000 and who participate in both qualified and nonqualified plans will have a slightly greater amount of their compensation allocated to the qualified plan with the increase of the compensation limit from $280,000 to $285,000.
+The Secretary of the Treasury announced the 2021 limits for qualified retirement plans and IRAs based on cost-of-living increases.
+The Consumer Price Index for all Urban Consumers is the benchmark used to determine the index.
+With a cost-of-living increase of only 1.18%, most of the 2021 dollar limits will not increase as noted in the chart on page 2.
+IRS Notice 2020-79 sets forth the annual dollar limitations effective Jan.
+1, 2021, as required under Section 415(d) of the Internal Revenue Code.
+For 2021, the $19,500 cap on employee deferrals remains unchanged, as does the additional $6,500 for those over the age of 50.
+Thus, the combined total remains at $26,000 for 2021.
+Highly compensated employees who earn more than $130,000 and who participate in both qualified and nonqualified plans will have a slightly greater amount of their compensation allocated to the qualified plan with the increase of the compensation limit from $285,000 to $290,000.

 Click here to read this Alert.